woocart/eu-vat-b2b-taxes/docs/README.md

 There are two reports added to the Reports page.

 - **Reports > Orders > B2B Transactions** - Lists all B2B transactions.
-- **Reports > Orders > Tax Collected By Country** - Lists the total tax collected by country for easier reporting to an accountant and/or tax authorities.
+- **Reports > Taxes > Tax Collected By Country** - Lists the total tax collected by country for easier reporting to an accountant and/or tax authorities.